stompgem/stomp/README.md

 See _CHANGELOG.rdoc_ for details.

+* Gem version 1.4.3.
+Fix broken install.
+Do not try to install 1.4.2.
 * Gem version 1.4.2.
 Fix memory leak, and others !: see CHANGELOG.md for details.
 * Gem version 1.4.1.
 Important SSL changes !: see CHANGELOG.md for details.
 * Gem version 1.4.0.
 Note: Change sementics of :parse_timeout, see CHANGELOG.md for details.